reslp/phylociraptor/docs/introduction/minimal.rst

 Filter alignments
 ------------------------------

-Now, the each alignment will be trimmed using Aliscore/Alicut annd trimAl to remove poorly aligned regions.
+Now, each alignment will be trimmed using *Aliscore/Alicut* and *trimAl* to remove poorly aligned regions.
 In the same step we'll filter alignments based on their information content (number of parsimony informative sites) and compositional heterogeneity.
 This is done for each aligner and trimmer combination, so after this step you will have four sets of alignments.

-Let's trim/filter (runtime: 2 minutes):
+Let's trim/filter our alignments (runtime: 2 minutes):

 .. code-block:: bash

         $ ./phylociraptor filter-align --verbose -t local=4

-Results of this step will be in :bash:`results/alignments/trimmed` (after trimming) and :bash:`results/alignments/filtered`.
+Results of this step will be in:
+ - :bash:`results/alignments/trimmed` (after trimming), and
+ - :bash:`results/alignments/filtered` (alignments passing filters).

 The previous step will have filtered out a few alignments.
-Let's see what happened, for example, with the set processed through clustalo and trimal:
+Let's see what happened, for example, with the set processed through *Clustal omega* and *trimAl*:

 .. code-block:: bash